 Ask any business owner and they will tell you how important it is to build a solid business network.
 A great business network is high-quality and consists of a group of people you can count on.
 Building such a network requires commitment and consistency.
-Not to mention, a balance between giving and taking, not simply exchanging business cards and contact information.
 Here are 3 tips for building a better business network:

-When introduced to new acquaintances and businesspeople, it’s recommended to be knowledgeable and up-to-date.
+When introduced to new acquaintances and businesspeople, it is highly recommended to be knowledgeable and stay up-to-date with industry news.
 But it’s more important to be yourself.
-Sure, we all want to present a more refined and polished version of ourselves to the world, but it’s another thing altogether to mislead acquaintances about your goals and values.
-Understandably, there are many people we would want to impress, but the best relationships (yes, business relationships too) happens when you start with a natural connection and common ground.
+Sure, we all want to present a more refined and polished version of ourselves to the world, but it doesn’t help in the long run if we unintentionally mislead acquaintances about your goals and values.
+The best relationships (yes, business relationships too) happen when you start with a natural connection and common ground.
 Being authentic also enhances your reputation to others in your field.

 We hear of several charismatic yet overbearing and unpleasant business leaders.
 We start to wonder if such traits are perfectly acceptable, or worse, integral to success.
 Please don’t try this.

-Being a jerk while taking benefits from our relations without giving back is detrimental at any stage, but especially so when you are in the process of building and growing your business.
-You will get an unsavory reputation and trust us, your network will pass on juicy anecdotes of nasty behavior to their relations.
+Being a jerk while taking benefits from your relations and not giving back is detrimental at any stage, but especially so when you are in the process of building and growing your business.
+You will get an unsavoury reputation and trust us, your network will pass on juicy anecdotes of nasty behaviour to their relations.

-Thank your acquaintances when they have provided you a favor.
+Thank your acquaintances when they have provided you a favour.
 Be kind to them even when it looks like there is no visible payoff for doing so.
-Being trustworthy and dependable has business value.
+Being trustworthy and dependable has its business value.